 What precautions will be in place when I return to work in Somerville?

-We all want to feel safe while we’re at work, so over the summer we worked hard at preparing the College for a safe return to work.
+We all want to feel safe while we’re at work, so continue to work hard to make Somerville a Covid-safe environment.
 The College has developed a comprehensive risk assessment and policy, signage is in place to remind us all of the importance of social distancing and good hygiene, office spaces have been planned to allow for social distancing while we work, and we’ll all be following the University’s policy on face coverings.